Erik von Kuehnelt-Leddihn: Personal life

 Kuehnelt-Leddihn was married to Countess Christiane Gräfin von Goess, with whom he had three children.
 At the time of his death in 1999, he was survived by all four of them, as well as seven grandchildren.
-He and his wife and buried at their village church in Lans.
+He and his wife were buried at their village church in Lans.

 Kuehnelt held friendships with many of the major conservative intellectuals and figures of the 20th century, including William F. Buckley Jr., Russell Kirk, Crown Prince Otto von Habsburg, Friedrich A. Hayek, Mel Bradford, Ludwig von Mises, Wilhelm Röpke, Ernst Jünger, and Joseph Ratzinger (later Pope Benedict XVI).
 According to Buckley, Kuehnelt-Leddihn was "the world's most fascinating man."
 Catholic apologist Karl Keating stated that Kuehnelt-Leddihn was the most intelligent man he ever met.

 In 1931, while in Hungary, Kuehnelt-Leddihn stated that he had a supernatural experience.
 While conversing with a friend, the two men saw Satan appear before them.
 Kuehnelt-Leddihn recounts this experience as so:

 "Slowly, in that moment, to both of us, Satan appeared as Satan appears in primitive books.
 Naked, reddish, horns, long tongue, trident, and we both exploded laughing.
 In other words, laughing hysterically.
 As I later found out, in apparitions of the Devil, this is a natural reaction, that you laugh hysterically."